Frequently Asked Questions

 • Red or blue gums

-If a dog shows signs of overheating, I will:
+If a dog shows signs of overheating, it is recommended:

 • Move them to a cool, shaded area